Another Round of Financial Aid FAQs

 How does your cost of living get considered by colleges in the financial aid process (it's more expensive in some parts of the country)?

-Colleges that only collect the FAFSA do not treat students differently in the financial aid process based on the city or state in which they live except to assume a certain amount of taxes paid based on the student's home state.
+Colleges that only collect the FAFSA do not treat students differently in the financial aid process based on the city or state in which they live.
 Schools that collect the CSS Profile, however, often do consider cost of living based on the student's zip code, with a higher allowance given to students who live in more expensive areas of the country.
 If your cost of living is high, contact the financial aid office to see if they can consider that fact when determining your financial aid offer.

-I'm divorced and my daughter lives with me, so we'll complete the FAFSA.
-Does my ex-husband, her father, also need to submit a FAFSA?
+I'm divorced and my daughter lives with me.
+She has visits with my ex-husband, her father.
+Who submits a FAFSA?

-If you're a divorced family applying for financial aid, only the custodial parent (the parent the student lives with the most) and the student need to submit the FAFSA.
-The other parent (called the noncustodial parent) does not fill out anything in regards to the FAFSA.
-However, if the student is applying to a school that requires the CSS Profile, the school may require the noncustodial parent to complete a separate CSS Profile.
+If you're a divorced family applying for financial aid, the parent who provided more financial support in the previous 12 months for the student (not necessarily the parent the student lives with) should submit the FAFSA with the student.
+The other parent does not fill out anything in regards to the FAFSA.
+However, if the student is applying to a school that requires the CSS Profile, the school may require the other parent (referred to as the noncustodial parent) to complete a separate CSS Profile.
 Check in with the financial aid office to find out what's required.

 My grandmother is my legal guardian, though my parents are still alive.
 Whose information do I list on the financial aid applications?